keks/tamarin-shs/README.md

 # tamarin-shs

-This repository will contain the Tamarin source files that verify whether shs is secure.
+This repository contains the Tamarin source files that verify the security of shs.

 ```
 ==============================================================================